-Relative to our work for the Lord in Mexico, my last report was for May 2017 through November 2017.
-Here is the report of our work for the Lord in Mexico from December 2017 to April, 2017.
+Relative to our work for the Lord in Mexico, my last report was February 2020.
+This is a report for the past year.

 In His service